luigibonati/luigibonati.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 As a **scientist**, I use computers and physics to develop methods to understand the world, one atom at a time.
-Some research directions (see also the [Projects](/al-folio/projects/) page) are:
+Some research directions are:
 - Machine-learning collective variables for enhanced sampling
-- Data-efficient interatomic potentials for reactive and rare events
+- Data-efficient interatomic potentials for rare events
 - Uncovering how dynamics shape (heterogeneous) catalytic reactivity

-I got my **Ph.D.** from the Swiss Federal Institute of Technology (ETH Zurich), under the supervision of Prof. Michele Parrinello, where I focused on the integration of machine learning and enhanced sampling techniques to study rare events in physics, chemistry and biology.
+I got my *Ph.D.* from <b>[ETH Zurich](https://www.iit.it/en-US/home)</b>, under the supervision of Prof. Michele Parrinello, where I focused on the development of simulation methods by integrating machine learning and enhanced sampling techniques to study rare events in physics, chemistry and biology.

-After that, I moved to the  <b>Italian Institute of Technology</b> in Genoa, Italy, to continue to develop these methods and apply them to important real-world problems, within a framework of numerous national and international collaborations.
-With the German *AmmoRef* research network ([TransHyDE](https://www.wasserstoff-leitprojekte.de/projects/transhyde)), I applied these methodologies to understand and improve catalytic processes, with a focus on the decomposition of ammonia, a process essential for the hydrogen-based economy.
-Furthermore, within the *Future of Artificial Intelligence Research* ([FAIR](https://fondazione-fair.it/en/)) foundation, I collaborate with machine learning experts to develop state-of-the art methodologies and and apply them to atomistic simulations.
-I am also a visiting collaborator at the *Initiative for Computational Catalysis* at the Flatiron Institute ([Flatiron Institute](https://www.simonsfoundation.org/flatiron/initiative-for-computational-catalysis/)).
+After that, I moved to the <b>[Italian Institute of Technology](https://www.iit.it/en-US/home)</b> in Genoa, Italy, first as a *PostDoc* and later as a *Researcher* to further develop these methodologies in collaboration with machine learning experts and simultaneosly apply them to important real-world problems, focusing on heterogeneous catalytic processes such as ammonia synthesis and decomposition.
+See the [projects](/al-folio/projects/) page for some examples.